kuninethan95/dsc-phase-1-project/README.md

 ### Conclusion
-- There is a positive relationshiup between film duration and worldwide gross
+- There is a positive relationship between film duration and worldwide gross
 - Long movies have more outlier values.

 - 43% of films are considered 'medium' duration, 30% 'short' duration, and 27% 'long' duration